by Chris Wayan, 2011

 The southeast is a great island called Osborn, cut off by a narrow strait.
 It's climatically similar to Chagosia's south coast--a patchwork of woods and savanna.
 Inland, away from Lake Horizon, there are savannas much like Flinders Veldt, though more broken up than on the mainland.

-Intro - The North - South - Osborn - Vema & Argo - People - Coasts & Names
+Intro - North - South - Osborn - Western Isles - People - Names

 The north is unbroken rainforest.
 As in Amazonia, these woods transpire nearly as much water as they absorb, and anything they keep, the Great Lakes readily recharge.
 Lakes Afanasy, Nikitin and Lloyd are as big as North America's Great Lakes (in Nikitin's case, as big as two or three).
 And the climate's hot; much more water evaporates off them.
 A rainless month is rare up here.